 all root vegetables

 essential fatty acids (cod liver oil, primrose oil)

 licorice (not the candy!)

 rhodiola (ask your healthcare provider about how to use rhodiola)

 salt–needs to be naturally occurring salt with iodine in it.

 Get supporting treatments – Asian medicine modalities like acupuncture and Amma therapy are very beneficial in addressing both the symptoms and root causes of thyroid disorders.
 Your practitioner may also recommend glandulars or herbals.

 What to avoid

-On a final note–use moderation.
-Often people try to rebuild too fast, using more adaptogens, working out harder.
-This is actually very counter productive.
+On a final note – use moderation.
+Often people try to rebuild too fast, using more adaptogens (like ginseng, rhodiola or ashwaganda) or working out harder which is actually counter productive.
+You will end up crashing again, perhaps even worse.
 Yang collapse and thyroid issue make the structure of the system weak and unable to hold if you rebuild too quickly.
 It’s like you’ve become a sieve and will leak out.
-We have to gently build, hold and stablize.
+We have to gently build, hold and stabilize.